-Experiment was conducted at the Biotechnology Advanced Research Centre Farm, Garki-Abuja during 2018 and 2019 seasons to study the nutritional quality and nutrient uptake of ten accessions of winged bean.
-The experiment was laid out using Randomized Complete Block Design (RCBD), replicated three times, respectively.
-Data collected on nutritional qualities were Protein, Magnesium, Carotene, Iron, Phosphorus, Calcium and Vitamin C and nutrient uptake elements were: Nitrogen, Phosphorus, Calcium, Potassium and Magnesium respectively.
-The mineral contents were subjected to analysis of variance (ANOVA) and significant means compared using Duncan Multiple Range Test (DMRT).
-Results revealed that among the nutritional quality of mineral content evaluated, Phosphorus recorded the highest content which was obtained from TPT 9 (236.28 mg/100 g).
-Morealso, the highest nutrient uptake was obtained from Calcium in accession TPT 6 with mean value (354.33 mg kg).
-In the overall, both nutritional qualities and nutrient uptake mineral contents recorded level of significance (p≤0.05) from the study.
-Based on the result from this study, it could be stated that for better nutritional quality and nutrient uptake TPT 9 and TPT 6 can be grown particularly by farmers within this ecological zone.
+The current experiment was conducted at the Biotechnology Advanced Research Centre Farm, Garki-Abuja during 2018 and 2019 to study the nutritional quality and nutrient uptake of ten accessions of winged bean.
+The experiment was laid out using Randomized Complete Block Design (RCBD) and replicated three times.
+Data collected on nutritional quality were protein, magnesium, carotene, iron, phosphorus, calcium and vitamin C and nutrient uptake elements were: nitrogen, phosphorus, calcium, potassium and magnesium respectively.
+The mineral contents were subjected to analysis of variance (ANOVA) and significant means compared using the Duncan Multiple Range Test (DMRT).
+Results revealed that among the nutritional quality of mineral content evaluated, phosphorus recorded the highest content obtained from TPT 9 (236.28 mg/100 g).
+Moreso, the highest nutrient uptake was obtained from calcium in accession TPT 6 (354.33 mg/kg).
+Overall, both nutritional qualities and nutrient uptake were significance (p≤0.05) from the study.
+Based on the results from this study, it could be concluded that for better nutritional quality and nutrient uptake, the accessions TPT 9 and TPT 6 could be particularly grown by farmers in this ecological area.

-Key words: winged bean, accessions, nutritional qualities, nutrient uptake
+Key words: winged bean, accessions, nutritional quality, nutrient uptake